LA City Council Votes NO on Millions in Relief to Airport Concessions Giant

-The suit alleges that HMS Host has failed to pay the plaintiffs Debra Lewis, Marlene Mendoza, and Lotus Perez-Silva and other workers the minimum living wages for airport workers required by the Living Wage Ordinance and that the company failed to rectify the problem even in the face of multiple complaints from employees.
+Last week, HMS Host workers filed a class action lawsuit alleging the company failed to pay workers the minimum living wages for airport workers required by Los Angeles’s Living Wage Ordinance.
 The suit also alleges that HMS Host failed to pay workers their vacation time when it carried out a mass layoff in March and April 2020.
-California law requires employers pay employees all wages and accrued vacation time immediately upon layoff.
+California law requires employers pay employees all earned wages and accrued vacation time immediately upon layoff.

 Cast members plan Caravan to Capitol Wednesday, Ask Gov. Newsom to Sign AB 3216